nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 ## SQL Server Express Database

-1. [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express).
+1. [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 This is the database tool where all your data will be stored for the server-side course.
+Click the Download button under the Express option.
+During the setup, take the basic installation option

 ## Bookmark the Following Sites